 - 1 Tablespoon olive oil

-- 1 Tablespoon garlic salt or more if desired
+- 1 Teaspoon salt or more if desired

 - In a large pot, heat at least 8 cups of water to boiling.
 Once it’s boiling, add the potatoes and cook until the potatoes are tender and cooked through, about 10 minutes.

 - Drain the water into a strainer.
 Using the same pot, add the drained potatoes back in and mash them.
-Add the garlic salt, garlic, Almond milk and half and half.
+Add some of the butter, garlic, salt and milk.
 Mix together and stir to make them soft.

-- Meanwhile, in a cast iron skillet, heat the avocado oil over medium heat.
-Once it’s hot, add the onions and scallops to the skillet.
+- Meanwhile, in a cast iron skillet, heat some olive oil and a tablespoon of butter over medium heat.
+Once it's hot, add the onions to the skillet.
 Sprinkle them with salt and pepper.
-Saute these for 8-10 minutes turning until golden brown on both sides.
+Saute these for a few minutes turning until they begin to slightly brown.